 Publishing starts the test.
 The workflow that follows determines whether the next week gets better.

-How to Choose the Right Twitter Analyzer Tool for You
+How Do You Choose the Right Twitter Analyzer Tool?

 If you mainly need reporting